 “No!
 No, they are perfect,” replied the young man.
 “But I am not, or rather my understanding isn’t.
 I cannot decide whether or not my prayer is effective.”

-Prosatio Silban, a former holyman who long ago decided to feed people’s bellies instead of their souls, had ceased to wonder why his gods wouldn’t let him alone.
-Instead, he asked, “What do you mean?”
+Prosatio Silban, a self-defrocked Sacreant himself who had long ago decided to feed people’s bellies instead of their souls, had ceased to wonder why his gods wouldn’t let him alone.
+He asked, “What do you mean?”

 “I was deep in my devotions this morning,” replied the other.
-“And it occurred to me: am I praying because I am grateful, or am I grateful because I am praying?
+“And a question occurred to me: am I praying because I am faithful, or am I faithful because I am praying?
 In other words, do the gods grant me peace of mind, or am I fooling my mind into peacefulness?”

-Prosatio Silban thought for a time.
+Prosatio Silban thought for a heartbeat.
 “Does it matter?”

 “Yes.
 I think.
 Yes.”

-“Because by one I am doing the gods’ will.
+“Because by one I am doing something important.
 By the other, I am silly.”

 “But that is already true, in the eyes of those who don’t share your particular piety,” Prosatio Silban said.
 “If you live for others, you will be concerned with what they think of your actions.
 If you live for yourself, you will be concerned with what you think.
-But if you live for the gods — you won’t need your service to be public — hence solving your problem to a nicety.”
+But if you live for the gods themselves, you won’t need your service to be public — hence solving your problem to a nicety.”